Aldanoah/MayaUIChanger/README.md

 Installation:
 -
 1) Go to <a href="https://github.com/Aldanoah/MayaUIChanger/releases">releases</a> to download the latest "MayaUIChanger.zip" version.
-2) Unzip the file into your Maya 2024 script directory e.g "..\Documents\maya\2024\scripts\MayaUIChanger".
+2) Place the "MayaUIChanger" folder in your Maya scripts directory e.g "..\Documents\maya\2024\scripts\MayaUIChanger".
-3) Copy the "userSetup.py" script to your maya script directory e.g "..\Documents\maya\2024\scripts.
+3) Copy the "userSetup.py" file in the folder to your Maya scripts directory e.g "..\Documents\maya\2024\scripts.
 5) Launch Maya.
 6) if the "Themes" menu item is missing, you may alternatively run the "UIPresetLoader.py" script through Maya's script editor.